vincentbernat/network-lab/lab-bgp-rr-forwarding-loop/README.md

 broken while the underlying IGP is working just fine.
-Just build two different paths to a target, full-mesh iBGP on loopbacks and break the iBGP session between the penultimate hop and the last hop and you'll have a routing loop because the router with the broken iBGP session will believe it should use the longer path while the one before it knows it should use the shorter path.
+Just build two different paths to a target, full-mesh iBGP on loopbacks and break the iBGP session between the penultimate hop and the last hop and you'll have a routing loop.
+RR only relax a bit the full mesh requirement but not totally.

 This seems more an argument to only use eBGP sessions for underlay and overlay (IPv4/IPv6 unicast for underlay, VPNv4/VPNv6 for overlay).